tdas/incubator-spark/docs/streaming-programming-guide.md

 [RDDs](api/core/index.html#org.apache.spark.rdd.RDD).

 This guide shows you how to start writing Spark Streaming programs with DStreams.
-You can write Spark Streaming programs in Scala or Java and this guide presents examples in both languages.
+You can write Spark Streaming programs in Scala or Java, both of which are presented in this guide.
 You will find tabs throughout this guide that let you choose between Scala and Java code snippets.

 ***************************************************************************************************